pouya-eghbali/meteor-autoform-materialize/README.md

   ```
 /OR/ Install by cloning the github projects from this theme suite into your project's /packages folder.

-You must add materialize CSS and JavaScript yourself.
+You must add Materialize CSS and JavaScript yourself.
 Some packages can help:

 - [materialize:materialize](https://atmospherejs.com/materialize/materialize) `meteor add materialize:materialize@0.98.2`
 - [poetic:materialize-scss](https://atmospherejs.com/poetic/materialize-scss) `meteor add poetic:materialize-scss@1.97.6_1`